All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will semaglutide affect my ability to keep up with my kids?

 Most parents report improved energy and stamina after the initial adjustment period.
 Losing weight makes physical activity with children easier, not harder.
-The medication itself does not cause drowsiness or reduced performance.
+The medication itself doesn't cause drowsiness or reduced performance.

 Can I eat the same meals as my family?

 Yes.
-You do not need separate meals.
-You will naturally eat smaller portions of the same food.
+You don't need separate meals.
+You'll naturally eat smaller portions of the same food.
 Over time, you may gravitate toward more protein-rich options, which are good for the whole family.

 Is semaglutide safe to take around children?